 Editor’s Note: my InformationWeek India article was first published on January 20, 2014.
-Given the current drop in Bitcoin prices and the continuing questions around the relevance of crypto, it seemed relevant to show that this mania has been going on for years.
+Given the recent volatility in crypto prices and the continuing questions around its relevance, I wanted to show that this mania has been going on for years.

 Critics are quick to judge Bitcoin and the concept of virtual currencies.
 These technologies do indeed possess many risks.
 But once “cryptocurrencies” are fully baked, virtual currencies could do to transactions what the Internet did to information.

 In the age of crowd companies, digitally-driven social empowerment and advancing technologies, new technologies and memes jump to the forefront of public awareness and publicity more quickly each year.
 Hype bubbles rise, peak and burst ever more fleetingly as new concepts capture the public’s attention.